Mabel

 5. Any disputes having to do with the DPA will be adjudicated by the Court of competent jurisdiction in accordance with the Master Agreement or ToS.

 6. The Appendices to the DPA are an integral part of the DPA.
-The list of appendices is as follows:some text
+The list of appendices is as follows:

 1. Appendix No. 1 - Scope of entrustment of personal data;